THDCMustang/thdcmustang.github.io/README.md

 bundle exec jekyll serve --baseurl='' -w
 ```

-Then visit [http://localhost:4000](http://localhost:4000) to view it.
-The `-w`
+Then visit [http://localhost:4000](http://localhost:4000) on your browser to
-(or `--watch`) flag tells Jekyll to rebuild the relevant pages when you edit
+view it.
+The `-w`(or `--watch`) flag tells Jekyll to rebuild the relevant
-the source files.
+pages when you edit the source files.

 ## Contributing